merlinpr4/LCA/README.md

 # LCA
 Lowest Common Ancestor in Java and Python done in two different IDE (Eclipse and PyCharm).
+Java implementation works for BST (Binary Search Tree) and DAG (Directed Acyclic Graph ).

 - *Familiar language :* Java
 - *New language :* Python

-Implementation involves creating two arrays which traverse the tree and than comparison of both arrays to find last common element before it changes to find LCA.

 Unit testing done with Junit testing for Java implementation.
 (JUnit 4 test ).
+(100% code coverage achieved).
 Unit testing done with unittest for Python implementation.
+(100 % code coverage achieved).

+Note:
+https://www.geeksforgeeks.org/lowest-common-ancestor-binary-tree-set-1/ was used to help write LCA bst code implementations however all test code was written by me.
+The current LCA.java and LCATest files contain code that works for both bst and dag cases .
+I have decided to leave my original binary search tree LCA implementation with its associated tests in java files as it works perfectly for this case.
+The DAG implementation written in the DAG branch which builts on the node class in the original implementation can also be used to construct a bst and I have written tests to demonstrate this.
+I have then writen extensive tests for DAG LCA to verify it works and get 100 % code coverage in eclipse .

 ## How to Run: